Ghi-o/cloud-resume/journal.md

 **Use CloudFront for HTTPS & Performance** – Improved global availability with caching.

 **Route 53 Directs Traffic, CloudFront Secures It** – Combining them correctly is key.

+## Day 3: Building the serverless API.

+I now will create a vistor counter that will be stored in a database(DynamoDB)